 • Developing a business plan for getting more clients ASAP

 • Connecting with future peers on social media

-• Investing in key business tools
+• Investing in key blogging tools and business tools

 Identify Your Fastest Way Out.

 If you spend several months running a side business and don’t think you can do it long-term, you have a couple “get out quick” options.